BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/03_3_Setting_Up_Your_Wallet.md

 ## Reload Named Wallets (Optional)

-If you created a no-name (`""`) wallet, it will automatically load when you restart `bitcoind`.
-However, if you instead created a named wallet, it will not reload, forcing you to (initially) reload it by hand when you restart `bitcoind`.
+Your wallet will not automatically reload if you restart `bitcoind`, forcing you to (initially) reload it by hand when you restart `bitcoind`.

 ```sh
 bitcoin-cli loadwallet mainwallet